paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-102-junior-reserve-officers-training-corps.md

 ### Statutory Notes

+#### Amendment of Subsection (i)
+Pub.
+L. 119–60, div.
+A, title V, § 542(a), (b), Dec.
+18, 2025, 139 Stat.
+873, provided that, effective on Oct.
+1, 2027, subsection (i) of this section is amended by striking “support not fewer than 3,400, and not more than 4,000, units” and inserting “support not fewer than 3,600, and not more than 4,200, units”.
+See 2025 Amendment note below.

 #### References in Text
-The Education Amendments of 1972, referred to in subsecs. (b)(2)(E)(i) and (i)(2)(A), is Pub.
+The Education Amendments of 1972, referred to in subsecs. (b)(2)(E)(i) and (j)(2)(A), is Pub.
 L. 92–318, June 23, 1972, 86 Stat.
 235. Title IX of the Act, known as the Patsy Takemoto Mink Equal Opportunity in Education Act, is classified principally to chapter 38 (§ 1681 et seq.) of Title 20, Education.
 For complete classification of title IX to the Code, see Short Title note set out under [section 1681 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1681&num=0&edition=prelim) and Tables.

 The Civil Rights Act of 1964, referred to in subsec. (b)(2)(E)(i), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
 241. Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000a&num=0&edition=prelim) and Tables.

 Section 1260H(a) of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, referred to in subsec. (g)(4), is section 1260H(a) of Pub.
 L. 116–283, which is set out as a note under [section 113 of this title](./chapter-002-department-of-defense.md#section-113).

 #### Amendments
+2025—Subsec. (d)(3).
+Pub.
+L. 119–60, § 541, added par.
+(3).

+Subsec. (i).
+Pub.
+L. 119–60, § 542(c), repealed Pub.
+L. 118–159, § 545(a).
+See 2024 Amendment note below.

+Pub.
+L. 119–60, § 542(a), substituted “support not fewer than 3,600, and not more than 4,200, units” for “support not fewer than 3,400, and not more than 4,000, units”.

+2024—Subsec. (a)(1).
+Pub.
+L. 118–159, § 542(1), inserted “, including Job Corps centers as defined in section 147 of the Workforce Innovation and Opportunity Act ([29 U.S.C.
+3197](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3197&num=0&edition=prelim)),” after “secondary educational institutions”.

+Subsec. (b)(1)(A).
+Pub.
+L. 118–159, § 543, substituted “is—” for “is not less than (i) 10 percent of the number of students enrolled in the institution who are in a grade above the 7th grade and physically co-located with the 9th grade participating unit, or (ii) 100, whichever is less;” and added cls. (i) and (ii).

+Subsec. (b)(1)(C).
+Pub.
+L. 118–159, § 542(2), inserted “, or is a Job Corps center as defined in section 147 of the Workforce Innovation and Opportunity Act ([29 U.S.C.
+3197](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3197&num=0&edition=prelim))” after “military department concerned”.

+Subsec. (b)(1)(E).
+Pub.
+L. 118–159, § 1701(a)(25)(A)(i), struck out second period at end.

+Subsec. (b)(2)(E)(vi).
+Pub.
+L. 118–159, § 1701(a)(25)(A)(ii), which directed substitution of “report under subsection (j)” for “report under subsection (i)”, was executed by making the substitution for “report required under subsection (i)”, to reflect the probable intent of Congress.

+Subsec. (c)(4).
+Pub.
+L. 118–159, § 544, added par.
+(4).

+Subsec. (i).
+Pub.
+L. 118–159, § 545(a), which directed the substitution of “support not fewer than 3,500, and not more than 4,100, units” for “support not fewer than 3,400, and not more than 4,000, units”, was repealed by Pub.
+L. 119–60, § 542(c).

+Subsec. (j).
+Pub.
+L. 118–159, § 1701(a)(25)(B), redesignated second subsec. (i), relating to Junior Reserve Officers’ Training Corps programs, as (j).

 2023—Subsec. (a)(1).
 Pub.
 L. 118–31, § 551(1)(B), which directed substitution of “maintained.” for “ ‘maintained, and shall provide’ and all that follows through the period at the end”, was executed by making the substitution for “maintained and shall provide for the fair and equitable distribution of such units throughout the Nation, except that more than one such unit may be established and maintained at any military institute.”, to reflect the probable intent of Congress.

 Pub.
 L. 118–31, § 551(1)(A), substituted “The Secretary of Defense shall promulgate” for “The President shall promulgate”.